schombert/Project-Alice/docs/project_alice_modders_suggestions.md

   - The ability to modify the amount of factories per state, or even better (if easily implementable), the ability to set factory amount caps on a state basis
   - the ability to check for most-produced goods on a state level, nationally and internationally (this already sort of exists in vanilla Vic2, but it has barely been used and the way it works is poorly understood)
   - moddable wages, the abiliy to have a defined base wage value, and the ability to modifiy them on a PoP type, country, factory, and perhaps region basis.
+  - Fix the income modifiers, and also include more of the same modifiers but pop type-based rather than just strata-based
   - More economic modding